1. Institutional partnership opportunities?

 2. Is financial assistance available?

-For individual learners or groups who are unable to obtain independent funding, International Graduate Medical Education offers partnership through the student's affiliated educational institution.
-This program offers the opportunity for the applicant(s) in partnership with their affiliated educational institution to train the student while simultaneously developing sustainable medical education program in collaboration with their host institution.
-This program is dependent upon demonstration of need, proof of country citizenship, formal is knowledge meant, participation and agreement on the part of the student's host institution.
+For individual learners or groups who are unable to obtain independent funding, International Graduate Medical Education offers partnership through the learner's affiliated educational institution.
+This partnership program offers the opportunity to train the learner while simultaneously developing a sustainable medical education program in collaboration with their host institution.
+This program is dependent upon demonstration of need, proof of country citizenship, and formal aknowledgement, participation and agreement on the part of the learner's host institution.
 Please contact us via program_info for further details..

 3. How much do the programs cost?

 Please see Estimated Program Costs in the admission application.

 Yes, all instruction and materials are in English.
 Therefore, learnerss must be proficient in spoken and written English.

 Once enrolled, learners will be allotted consecutive six-month intervals for each course opened (ie, 12 months for two courses, 18 months three courses, etc.).
 While the six month completion period is recommended for each course (with the exception of ES711), accommodation may be made to suspend or extend courses for learners who encounter special circumstances in their lives.

 The minimum DME, DNE, DHE completion, assuming four months per course, is 36 months.
 The maximum allocation, assuming the full six months per course, is 5 years.

 The PhD program (enrollment limited, post-DME program) can be completed in 2 years but typically takes 3 - 5 years.

 The programs offer online, variable pace courses and are by definition part-time.
 Learners may take between four and six months to complete an individual course, and may maintain their standing provided they are continuously enrolled in at least one course every six months.